fediverse-devnet/feditest/docs/plan/index.md

    less likely to succeed due to the resulting, immediate negative publicity for the entity embarking on that strategy.

-A Fediverse test suite with good coverage could significantly contribute to:
+A Fediverse test suite with good coverage could thus significantly contribute to:

 * better user experiences, and higher utility due to higher quality of interoperability across the Fediverse;